 What are the benefits?

 - Lower tax liability: An employee can lower their income tax liability by reducing their gross salary.
-This means employees can potentially save money on their tax bill.
+This means employees can potentially save money on their PAYE tax bill.

 - Access to non-cash benefits: Salary sacrifice allows employees to receive non-cash benefits.
 These may include benefits they might not be able to afford otherwise.